Max Paquette, Ph.D.

 About Max Paquette

 Dr. Max R. Paquette earned a Bachelors Degree in Human Kinetics and a Masters Degree in Biomechanics under Dr. Lori Ann Vallis from The University of Guelph (Ontario, Canada).
 He completed his PhD training under Dr. Songning Zhang at The University of Tennessee in the area of Biomechanics.
-He is currently an Assistant Professor in the School of Health Studies at The University of Memphis, where he teaches undergraduate and graduate exercise science and biomechanics classes.
+He is currently an Associate Professor in the School of Health Studies at The University of Memphis, and biomechanist within the Sport Performance And Health Consulting Center (SPAHCC).

-Dr. Paquette's research interests are largely focused on the biomechanics of the lower limb for injury and musculoskeletal disease prevention.
-Specifically, he focuses on the effects of exercise interventions and gait modifications on joint mechanics, function and, quality of life in aging and knee osteoarthritis populations.
-He is also interested in the effects of different footwear, fatigue, foot strike patterns and training interventions in runners on injury and performance related biomechanical and physiological variables.
+Dr. Paquette's research interests are largely focused on lower limb joint mechanics with regards to injury and musculoskeletal disease prevention.
+His primary research interests are focused on the effects of different footwear, fatigue/repetition, altered techniques and training interventions for injury prevention and performance improvement in runners.
+Dr. Paquette's research also focuses on the effects of exercise interventions and gait modifications on joint mechanics, function and, quality of life in obese, aging and osteoarthritic populations.
 For more information visit the Musculoskeletal Analysis Laboratory website.

 PhD Kinesiology (Biomechanics) - University of Tennessee - 2012